Media story

 City services | May 2, 2024

 You may not always see them, but lithium-ion batteries power our lives every single day.
 They can be found in rechargeable devices like cell phones, laptops, power tools, vacuums, e-bikes, e-scooters, wheelchairs, hoverboards, lawnmowers and electric vehicles (EV).
-As the weather warms up, the risk of lithium-ion battery fires also increases, with increased use of various items.
+As the weather warms up, the risk of lithium-ion battery fires can also increase.
 Mississauga Fire and Emergency Services (MFES) is encouraging residents to learn more about how to prevent lithium-ion battery fires and what to do in an emergency.

 Lithium-ion batteries are widely used today because of their ability to store a large amount of energy in a relatively small space.
 Think of a lithium-ion battery as a tiny container holding energy, like a balloon filled with air.
 However, if something goes wrong and all that energy is released suddenly and rapidly, it can be compared to a balloon popping.
 This can cause the inside of the battery to rapidly heat up, leading to a fire that can be difficult to extinguish.
 When a battery undergoes a “thermal runaway,” it behaves like a snowball effect, where the temperature keeps rising, and the risk of catching fire, increases.
 In addition, there are significant risks to the user from toxic smoke and gases released during a fire, which is why firefighters need to be present at the scene of a lithium-ion battery fire.